whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/10-3d-printing/10-11-final-3d-print-ideation-sketches.md

 ### Make Custom Lego Compatible Pieces

 Lego is fun but Lego is still an extant company with trademarks, patents and copyrights.
 Luckily the standard building block is no longer protected by patent.
 Anyone can make an exactly matching dimensioned toy building block.
 What you can’t do is call it Lego or copy existing Lego designs.
 That still leaves a universe of creative possibilities.
 What can you make out of interlocking building blocks?
 Can you improve on the design?
 Can you make your own design for toy block figures?
 Go crazy but only make your own original content.
+[Make custom bricks in Fusion 360](https://youtu.be/Zjhpo0Docdc)

 ### Sculpt in a 3D Sculpting Program